Last Updated on June 4, 2026

 Explore Belém

 This is a wonderful part of Lisbon, that has a very different feel than the rest of the city and should definitely be included on your 3 day Lisbon itinerary.
-Even though a bit removed from the other neighborhoods, it’s easily reachable on the 15 Tram from Praça do Comércio ( get on the tram going towards Alges ).
+Even though a bit removed from the other neighborhoods, you can easily reach it on the 15 Tram from Praça do Comércio (you want to get on the tram going towards Alges).

 Torre de Belém

-Belem Tower is one of the biggest landmarks in Lisbon, also classified as a UNESCO World Heritage Site and one of the Seven Wonders of Portugal.
-Sitting right on the Tagus River, its prime function was to protect the city from the attack from the water.
+Belem Tower is one of the biggest landmarks in Lisbon, a UNESCO World Heritage Site and one of the Seven Wonders of Portugal.
+Sitting right on the Tagus River, its main role was to protect the city from the attack from the water.
 For €6 you can tour the inside of the tower and finish with a climb to the top for a panoramic view of the area.

 You can buy your tickets on the spot or get them online prior to your visit.